nimbly/Resolve/README.md

 ## Call

-The `call` method will call any `callable` you pass in, collect the dependencies of that callable from either the container or the optional set of parameters passed, and invoke that `callable`.
+The `call` method will call any `callable` you pass in, collect the dependencies of that callable from either the container and the optional set of parameters passed, and invoke that `callable`.

 If a dependency cannot be resolved from the container or optional parameters, Resolve will attempt to `make` one for you automatically.